JoeyMckenzie/joeymckenzie.tech/content/2023/rust-aws-lambda-and-office-quotes.md

 -   Cargo and cargo lambda installed (a quick `cargo install cargo-lambda` should do the trick)
 -   Terraform CLI
--   An AWS account (I'm still on the free tier, luckily)
+-   An AWS account (I'm still on the free tier, for now...)

 We'll touch the surface of a few things here, but won't be going into depth necessarily on any one topic.
 There's people a lot smarter than myself that are ackshually qualified to talk about Rust, AWS, and Terraform.

 ## Getting started

-First thing's first, we're gonna need some rust code to deploy.
+First thing's first, we're gonna need some Rust code to deploy.
 Let's spin up a new project with cargo lambda:

 ```shell
 $ cargo lambda new office-quotes